JoshuaHM-p4/planet-indigo/proposal.md

 ## Expected number of Participants

-- Expected Number of Participants: 30 - 50 members (Split into groups/pairs of 1-3 members per AWS Workshop Studio Account)
+- Expected Number of Participants: 30 - 50 members.
+- **Team Structure:** Participants are grouped into "Squads" of 2-4 members (pairing 1-2 DCCI members with 1-2 DAI members).
+- **Environment:** Each Squad is given **ONE shared AWS Workshop Studio Account** to build their entire system collaboratively, bypassing cross-account IAM complexities.
 Profile:
 - DCCI members with complete foundational knowledge (Network, Compute, Storage, Security)
 - Some programming experience (Python or JavaScript helpful for Lambda)